 The Right Community

-You can manage data science tasks in just about any language, but the resources you’ll find with Python or R make the task much, much easier.
+Which community best represents a given problem space?
+You can manage data science tasks in just about any language, for example, but the resources you’ll find with Python or R make the task much, much easier.

 The Internal Ecosystem